balo1991/airbnb-clone-project/README.md

 Rate Limiting: This measure controls the number of API requests a user can make within a specific time frame.
 It is a vital defense against brute-force attacks and denial-of-service (DoS) attempts, helping to prevent our systems from being overwhelmed and ensuring consistent availability and performance for all users.

+**CI/CD Pipeline**

+A CI/CD pipeline (Continuous Integration/Continuous Delivery) is a set of automated processes that allows developers to deliver code changes more frequently and reliably.
+For this project, a CI/CD pipeline is essential for automating tasks like running tests, building the application, and deploying it to a server.
+This automation reduces the chance of human error, ensures that code is always in a working state, and allows for rapid, consistent deployments.
+We can implement this using tools like GitHub Actions to trigger builds and tests on every commit, and Docker to containerize the application for consistent deployment across different environments.

 **Team Roles**

 Based on the project's needs and industry standards, here are the roles and responsibilities for a project team working on a web application like this AirBnB clone.

 **Backend Developer**